Welcome to Cottonwood OBGYN! We feel privileged to be here with you for this journey.

 Who will deliver my baby?

-Our doctors truly enjoy getting to know their patients throughout the pregnancy and want to be their for the birth of your child.
-Although we strive to deliver as many of our own patients as possible, your birth may be attended by any one of our 7 doctors.
-All are board certified obstetricians and have a long history of providing excellent care.
+Our doctors truly enjoy getting to know their patients throughout the pregnancy and want to be there for the birth of your child.
+Although we strive to deliver as many of our own patients as possible, your birth may be attended by anyone of our 7 doctors.
+All are board-certified obstetricians and have a long history of providing excellent care.
 On average, our doctors deliver approximately 80% of their own patients.

 Can I exercise during pregnancy?